-Notice of Pregnancy Completion (within second trimester - 26 weeks): \$50 Prenatal Care Visits: up to \$60 Postpartum Visits: \$20 Infant Wellness Visits (for 6 visits): \$20 Pregnant members must complete and submit their Notice of Pregnancy form within 12 weeks of their pregnancy to be eligible for the \$50 reward.
-Members who submit their Notice of Pregnancy within 26 weeks of their pregnancy can still earn a \$25 reward.
+Rewards Notice of Pregnancy Completion (within first trimester - 12 weeks): \$100 -OR- Notice of Pregnancy Completion (within second trimester - 2 weeks): \$50 Infant Wellness Visits (for 6 visits): \$20 Pregnant members must complete and submit their Notice of Pregnancy form within 12 weeks of their pregnancy to be eligible for the \$100 reward.
+Members who submit their Notice of Pregnancy within 26 weeks of their pregnancy can still earn a \$50 reward.
 Some restrictions and limitations apply.
 Each member can earn up to \$250 in cash and non-cash goods and services through June 30 each year.
-E d . d N/s offer additional transportation for any assessment Expanded We offer additional transportation for our members to: Transportation Alcoholics Anonymous (AA) meetings Extending transportation Narcotics Anonymous (NA) meetings Narcotics Anonymous (NA) meetings Extending transportation , , , to support your social services needs at no cost Medication Assisted Recovery Anonymous (MARA) meetings Transportation methods with NAS inforted still in the hospital.
-Transporting mothers with NAS infants still in the hospital to you Some restrictions and limitations apply Each member can earn up Some restrictions and limitations apply.
+Expanded Transportation Extending transportation to support your social services needs at no cost to you We offer additional transportation for our members to: Alcoholics Anonymous (AA) meetings Narcotics Anonymous (NA) meetings Medication Assisted Recovery Anonymous (MARA) meetings Transporting mothers with NAS infants still in the hospital Some restrictions and limitations apply.
+Each member can earn up to \$250 in cash and non-cash goods and services through June 30 Member Connections® each year.
+Our Member Connections team can help you: At-home outreach to help you with your medical and social service needs Find a doctor in your area Assist with access to care concerns Navigate health plan options Check in visits at your home when you need it

+ConnectionsPLUS® Our members who do not have safe or reliable access to a phone qualify to receive a cell phone at no cost to them.
+The Complimentary ConnectionsPLUS® cell phone provides 24/7 access to: cell phones for Your NH Healthy Families Care Management Staff those who need Your Providers them Telehealth Services • 9-1-1 • 2-1-1 Healthy Kids Club Healthy Kids Club members will receive: Program Educational program Kids Club membership card, "book of fun" (\$5 cash value) and newsletter with fun activities to Information about health, safety and anti-bullying promote health and Access to back-to-school and adopt-a-school programs wellness for members Scholastic books (\$10 cash value) to promote good reading 12 and under habits Some restrictions and limitations apply.
 Each member can earn up to \$250 in cash and non-cash goods and services through June 30 each year.
-Member Connections® Our Member Connections team can help you: Welliber Confilections Our Member Connections team can help you.
-At-home outreach to Find a doctor in your area help you with your Assist with access to care concerns medical and social Navigate health plan options service needs Check in visits at your home when you need it ConnectionsPLUS® Our members who do not have safe or reliable access to a phone Connections Los qualify to receive a cell phone at no cost to them.
-The Complimentary cell ConnectionsPLUS® cell phone provides 24/7 access to: phones for those who Your NH Healthy Families Care Management Staff need them Your Providers Telehealth Services • 9-1-1 • 2-1-1 ~ 21-1

-Healthy Kids Club Healthy Kids Club members will receive: Program Educational program with fun activities to promote health and wellness for members 12 and under Kids Club membership card, "book of fun" (\$5 cash value) an newsletter Information about health, safety and anti-bullying Access to back-to-school and adopt-a-school programs Scholastic books (\$10 cash value) to promote good reading habits Some restrictions and limitations apply.
-Each member can earn up to \$250 in cash and non-cash goods and services through Jun 30 each year.
 Cigarettes, Smokeless Tobacco or Vaping Cessation For our members 12 and older, we offer telephonic education and support to help you quit.
 A special program is available to assist pregnant members (Puff Free Pregnancy).
-Get help to quit using tobacco products or vaping, and get \$20 in rewards Each member who completes the program will receive \$20 on the My Health Pays® rewards card Some restrictions and limitations apply.
+Get help to quit using tobacco products or vaping, and get \$20 in Each member who completes the program will receive \$20 on their My Health PaysTM rewards card rewards Some restrictions and limitations apply.
 Each member can earn up to \$250 in cash and non-cash goods and services through June 30 each year.